Dr. Alex Stone, DPT, CSCS

 The Ekrin B37 has a percussion range of 1400-3200 RPM across 5 speeds.
 We love that range because it allows you to start really slowly before cranking up the intensity when you need it.

-It comes with 4 attachments, including the most effective heads for a good foot massage.
+It comes with 4 attachments, including the most effective heads to treat plantar fasciitis at home.

 The build is great, and quality materials are used.
 It feels premium in the hand.
-It gives you a quiet massage and comes with a more than decent battery that lasts up to 8 hours on a single charge.
+It provides a quiet massage and features a battery that lasts more than decently, up to 8 hours on a single charge.

-If you love brands that care about you, you’ll love Ekrin, which offers a lifetime warranty for all its products.
+If you love brands that care about you, you’ll love Ekrin Athletics, which offers a lifetime warranty for all its products.

-Overall, we believe this is the perfect massage gun to treat your plantar fasciitis.
-If you want more power, check out their B37S model – it has 30% more stall force for each speed, a pressure sensor, and an extra attachment.
+Overall, we believe this is the ideal massage gun for plantar fasciitis.
+If you want more power, check out their Kestrel model – it has 30% more stall force, revs to 3500 RPM, and 6 attachments.

 B73 usually costs $229.99, but if you use the MGA20 coupon in Ekrin’s store, you can get it for only $183.99.
 Grab the discount here!